openedx/edx-documentation/en_us/course_authors/source/building_course/credit_courses.rst

 identification, similar to the original ID verification process, before they can access more course content.

-You can require in-course reverification for a specific course track.
-For example, you can require in-course reverification for learners in the verified track, but not the honor code track.

-..
-Should this be mandatory?
-It doesn't make sense to have ICRV for honor code
-.. students.
-And, if it's mandatory, should ICRV only be associated with the
-.. verified track by default, getting rid of the second step below?

 To use ICRV, you must complete the following steps.

 #.
 Enable the ICRV XBlock in your course.
-#.
-(Optional) Associate ICRV with a course track.
 #.
 Create specific ICRV checkpoints.